sdthomas91/n-g-spmu/README.md

 - Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

+- Colour combinations, hex code -> rgb conversion and palettes were found [here] (https://www.colorhexa.com/)

 ### Media

-- All Images were created by the developer.
+- All Images were created or photographed by the developer

 ### Acknowledgements

 - My Mentor for continuous helpful feedback.

 - Tutor support at Code Institute for their support.

+- ByteGrad Tips on YouTube for helpful tips on utilising bootstrap additional capabilities